bplmaps/lmec-main-site/content/articles/the-great-klondike-gold-rush.md

 Like previous gold booms of the West, the Klondike rush ended almost as quickly as it began, and these maps remain relics of a short-lived moment of mass migration and individual opportunity, but also the longer-term stories of aggressive economic competition, questions of land and resource exploitation, and the challenging legacy of the displacement and abuse of indigenous populations.

 _*This article was updated on November 30, 2021 to reflect that the Klondike gold rush ended in 1898, not 1899.
-Thanks to our keen-eyed reader MJ Kirchhoff from Juneau who pointed out  that data from two censuses shows rapid decline in Dawson's population by the end of 1898, signaling the end of the rush._
+Thanks to our keen-eyed reader MJ Kirchhoff from Juneau who pointed out  that data from two censuses shows rapid population decline in Dawson by the end of 1898, signaling the end of the rush._